richardboase/Hectik/README.md

 Stephan February is CTO

-Alex Sats is CFO
+Alex Sats is COO

 Rafael LaVerde is CMO

-Coffee Guy is Coffee Guy
+Coffee Guy is CFO

-Bozo
+Bozo is Bozo